meatware/genomics_test/README.md

 1. Creates a global Serverless deployment bucket which can be used by multiple apps.
 Multiple Serverless projects can be nested in this bucket.
 This is to avoid the multiple random Serverless buckets being scattered around the root of s3.
 2. Creates source & destination s3 buckets for exif image processing
 3. Pushes the names of these buckets to SSM
-4. Creates a lambda role and policy
+4. Creates a lambda role and policy using a custom remote module pinned to a specific tag
 5. Creates two users with RO and RW permissions to the buckets as specified in the brief
 6. Uses `Terraform output` to write the role arn & the deployment bucket name to the Serverless folder.
 Both these variables are used to bootstrap Serverless and thus cannot be retrieved from SSM.